nadav-av/DifferentTicTacToe/README.md

   - Player can choose size of board (3X3 - 9X9)
   - Can play against computer or another player
   - AI built for 3X3 board with MiniMax algorithm.

+Project built as part of .NET OOP programing with C# course in my degree with Amit Asher